JerryLui/shrunner/README.md

 The best job scheduler for matlab scripting on HPCC.
 To compile MATLAB scripts use [Grand Compile Auto](http://10.239.124.134:5000/).

-### Beginner guide:
-To run mat generation on your HPCC folder, do the following (replace path/to/dvl/folder)

-    $: echo module load python >> ~/.bashrc
-    $: source ~/.bashrc
-    $: python /mnt/plkra/users/mjbf5f/Projects/shrunner /path/to/dvl/folder

-### More explanatory guide:
+### Basic Tutorial for .mat file generation:

+1. Clone this repository to your HPCC folder with ``` git clone https://hpc-gitlab.europe.delphiauto.net/mjbf5f/shrunner.git ```

-Step 1.
-Ensure that python module is loaded by checking .bashrc using `cat ~/.bashrc`, the output should include the following:
+1. Ensure that python module is loaded by checking .bashrc using `cat ~/.bashrc`, the output should include ``` module load python ```.

-    ...
-    module load python
-    ...

     If not, add it with the following command `echo module load python >> ~/.bashrc` and reload your .bashrc either by reconnecting or `source ~/.bashrc`

-Step 2.
-Run the script on your log folder to generate .mat files by navigating to the folder containing the shrunner folder and executing:
+1. Run the script on your log folder to generate .mat files by navigating to the folder containing the shrunner folder and executing:

-    $: python shrunner /absolute/folder/path/to/your/log/files/with/dvl
+    ``` $: python shrunner /absolute/folder/path/to/your/log/files/with/dvl ```

-P.S. this works with file lists ending with .list
+__P.S.__ this works with file lists ending with .list

-### Pro guide:
-For usage help try
+### For more usage:
+Try

     $: python shrunner -h

 Shrunner can read file/folder lists and run recursivley.
+It can also run with any arbitrary matlab or python script.